metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Eagles running the ball effectively in zone all over these Cowboys.
 Only Micah Parsons has been the only player to hold himself well.

 Kellen Moore not calling a quarterback sneak on fourth and inches?

+Mike McCarthy may be one of the worst head coaches in the league at discipline and challenges.

+Cooper Rush looks terrible.
+Without the running game, he turns to mush.